arabnewscms/PDFanony/README.md

 and you can set file name and other setting

 1 - rtl can be disable it or enable

-2 - can render file blade with data key or put html code i'ts easy 3 - you have 4 fonts type  dejavusans, aefurat ,aealarabiya ,times  | default is  aealarabiya just change if you want :)
+2 - can render file blade with data key or put html code i'ts easy

+3 - you have 4 fonts type  dejavusans, aefurat ,aealarabiya ,times  | default is  aealarabiya just change if you want :)

 4 - you can set font size the default value is 12

 5 - text key you can remove it or null any way

-6 - you can set information file creator or keywords or subject 7 - finally you can set your title file :) i'ts more setting coming soon this package based on tcpdf library (https://tcpdf.org)
+6 - you can set information file creator or keywords or subject

+7 - finally you can set your title file :) i'ts more setting coming soon

+this package based on tcpdf library (https://tcpdf.org)

-this package supported arabic character 100% and supported rtl 100% Sorry Can't Support A Twitter Bootstrap Right now But i well do it soon Enjoy :)
+this package supported arabic character 100% and supported rtl 100%

+Sorry Can't Support A Twitter Bootstrap Right now But i well do it soon

+if you have any quetsion about this package join us on group facebook  (https://www.facebook.com/groups/anonymouses.developers)

+Enjoy :)